sparkofreason/sparkofreason.github.io/_posts/2019-8-21-In_The_Beginning.md

 ## Dynamic Input

 The examples above all exhibit _dynamic inputs_, inputs that change with the execution or state of the system.
 A HTTP request often implies that we expect a response (assuming it isn't "fire and forget").
 We provide a callback code which is executed *if* a response is received, and perhaps different code to handle errors.
 By making the request, we've created a new input to our system, a place where the "outside world" will provide some response.
-Event callbacks for UI elements are the same thing, and there are certainly other examples.
+Other examples include event callbacks for UI elements, handlers for message queues, and so forth.
+Abstractly, these are all the same.

 Let's call all such "dynamic inputs" _requests_.
-A request is the abstraction that is requesting some input from the outside world, regardless of the implementation details.
+A request is the abstraction indicating our program can receive some input from the outside world, regardless of the implementation details.
 A _response_ is that input, and is always associated with a specific request.
 Assume the minimum about requests and responsees:

-* A request may never receive a response.
+* A request might not receive a response.
 * The order of responses to requests is not guaranteed.
 * A request might become invalid while a response is "in flight" (more on this below).